kaanutkuy/options_pricing_engine_cpp/README.md

   - Aggregates the option payoffs across all simulations, take their average, and discount it back to present value to estimate the option price with: $$\text{Option Price} = e^{-rT} \cdot \frac{1}{N} \cdot \sum_{n=1}^{N} {Payoff_n}$$

 ### Leisen-Reimer Binomial Tree American Option Pricer:
 The main pricer of the American option the library uses is the _ls_americanOption_ Leisen Reimer binomial tree function in the AmericanOption class of vanilla_options.cpp file.
 The reason that it is the preferred pricer of American options is that Leisen Reimer trees require much less timesteps to accurately compute American options compared to other methods, which equates to faster computing of the option price.
+Also, Leisen Reimer trees assume that the binomial tree is centered around the option's strike price at its expiration, instead of its underlying price, which in turn makes it more suitable if the user believes that the option's strike price should be the main driver of its price instead of the current underlying.

 The key parameters of the tree are:
 - S: Underlying price